MohamedAlabasy/Gym-laravel-Project-ITI/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; `The administration part consists of 4 types of managers who can enter the system`

 1- `Admin`  :
-&nbsp; &nbsp; &nbsp; &nbsp; Admin will have access to everything in the system,he can see any links or make any action Gym Manager and City Manager can do with
+&nbsp; &nbsp; &nbsp; &nbsp; Admin will have access to everything in the system,he can see any links or make any action Gym Manager
-&nbsp; &nbsp; &nbsp; &nbsp; these extra functionalities
+&nbsp; &nbsp; &nbsp; &nbsp; and City Manager can do with these extra functionalities.

 2- `City Manager` :
-&nbsp; &nbsp; &nbsp; &nbsp; City Manager can do what Gym Manager do with extra functionalities … like he can see all gyms in his city and make CRUD on any gym or
+&nbsp; &nbsp; &nbsp; &nbsp; City Manager can do what Gym Manager do with extra functionalities … like he can see all gyms in his city and
-&nbsp; &nbsp; &nbsp; &nbsp; gym manager in his city.
+&nbsp; &nbsp; &nbsp; &nbsp; make CRUD on any gym or gym manager in his city.

 3- `Gym Managers` :
-&nbsp; &nbsp; &nbsp; &nbsp; Gym Manager can CRUD training sessions and assign coaches to these sessions, also he can buy training package for a user through
+&nbsp; &nbsp; &nbsp; &nbsp; Gym Manager can CRUD training sessions and assign coaches to these sessions, also he can buy training
-&nbsp; &nbsp; &nbsp; &nbsp; stripe.
+&nbsp; &nbsp; &nbsp; &nbsp; package for a user through stripe.

 4- `coach` :
 &nbsp; &nbsp; &nbsp; &nbsp; Can only see the sessions in which he trains.